Mohammed Moquim

-Mohammed Moquim (born 3 July 1965) is an Indian politician from INC. In May 2019, he was elected as the member of the Odisha Legislative Assembly from Barabati-Cuttack.
-He is married to Firdousia Bano and has 2 daughters- Sofia Firdous and Nayeema Tazeen.
+Mohammed Moquim (born 3 July 1965) is an Indian politician from INC. He was a member of the Odisha Legislative Assembly from Barabati-Cuttack.

-Career
+Personal life

 Moquim is from Lalbag, Cuttack district.
 His father's name is Mohammed Nayeem.
+He is married to Firdousia Bano and has 2 daughters namely Sofia Firdous and Nayeema Tazeen.
 He passed BE From Orissa Engineering College in 1990.
+He owns Metro Group which is intoConstruction and Real estate business in Odisha.

+Career

 He contested 2019 Odisha Legislative Assembly election from Barabati-Cuttack Vidhan Sabha and won the seat on 23 May 2019.

+Controversies

+In 2024, Supreme Court of India convicted him in Odisha Rural Housing & Development Corporation loan fraud case and thus making him ineligible to contest in 2024 Odisha Legislative Assembly election.